Pronouns

 There are 8 types of pronouns.
 They are listed below with some examples.

-- Personal (I, you, he, she, it, we you, they)
+- Personal (subjective: I, you, he, she, it, we you, they | objective: me, you, him, her, it us)

-- Demonstrative (this, that, these, those)
+that, these, those)

 Explanation: Used only when a subject performs an action to, for, or upon itself.